 2. Just Ask

-Directly asking your clients about their problems, experiences, and disappointments gives you access to practical information that may be more useful than any survey or data analytics program.
+By asking your clients directly about problems, experiences, and disappointments, you immediately tap into pragmatic information that could well prove to be much more useful than any survey or data analytics program.

 2.1.
 Start Conversations In Everyday Life

-- Networking Events: Informal conversations during meetings or conferences can highlight pain problems that are often missed;
+- Networking Events-Informal conversations during meetings or conferences outline pain problems that normally would have been unnoticed;

-- Customer interactions: Find out what problems consumers are having by using service calls or support chats;
+- Customer-to-customer interactions-know what problems consumers are facing by using service calls or support chats.

 2.2.
 Ask The Right Questions About Pain Points In Your Welcome Emails

-You have a great chance to get to know new users through your onboarding emails.
-Add inquiries such as:
+You have a perfect opportunity to get acquainted with your new users via your onboarding emails.
+Add questions like:

 - "What's your biggest challenge with [your service]?"

-By examining these answers, you might identify reoccurring problems that need to be fixed in your offering.
+Looking into these responses you might notice repeating issues to be resolved in your offering.

 3. Reviews

-One of the most effective ways for companies to learn about the experiences of their clients is through reviews.
+Reviews are one of the best ways through which companies learn about the experiences of their clients.
 They give a clear picture of how well a product or service is doing by presenting unvarnished, honest feedback from both current and future customers.
-Consumers are an important source for determining both the good and bad features of your products since they usually write reviews when they are extremely happy or dissatisfied.
+Consumers are a very important source for determining both the good and bad features of your products since they usually write reviews when they are extremely happy or dissatisfied.

 3.1.
 Look In Comment Sections